nedbat/byterun/README.rst

 format strings basically map down to using the ``format()`` function which is available on 2.7.

-New features like asynchronous I/O and concurrency primatives are not in the older versions and need to be simulated.
-However that too is a possibility if there is interest or support.
+But new features like asynchronous I/O and concurrency primitives are not in the older versions.
+So those need to be simulated, and that too is a possibility if there is interest or support.

-You can run many of the tests that Python uses to test itself, (and I do!) and those work.
+You can run many of the tests that Python uses to test itself, and I do!
+And most of those work.
 Right now this program works best on Python up to 3.4 when life in Python was much simpler.
 It runs over 300 in Python's test suite for itself without problems.
 For Python 3.6 the number drops down to about 237; Python 3.7 is worse still.